mikasaurus2/bromo/README.md

 Friends can visit the site and queue up YouTube music videos.
 It will then take turns playing videos from each person's queue.

+Please note, this is a pretty dated project and the code has not been changed since 2015.

 ### Directory Structure ###
 **app**